 Wisdom, thinking and doing

-Wisdom, as we saw in the last class, is more complex than it first seems.
+Wisdom, as we saw in the last piece, is more complex than it first seems.
 When we say someone is wise, we are not saying they possess just a single quality.
 Instead, we are suggesting they possess a suite of qualities.
 To be wise involves, at the very least, some combination of how you think about the world, how skilfully you act, and how effectively you communicate.

-In this class, we're going to look more closely at how Aristotle distinguishes between two of these things: the wisdom that is rooted in our knowledge or understanding (or theoretical wisdom), and the wisdom that is rooted in our action (or practical wisdom).
+In this article, we're going to look more closely at how Aristotle distinguishes between two of these things: the wisdom that is rooted in our knowledge or understanding (or theoretical wisdom), and the wisdom that is rooted in our action (or practical wisdom).